NAL-i5K/genomics-workspace/sphinx_doc/dashboard.md

 POST request (views.py) the server receives when it the user clicks 'search.'
 It calls the function save_history().

 The dashboard history mechanism starts by selecting an application in the history navigation bar of the dashboard.

 Main file is dashboard/views.py.

-It uses the bootstrap accordion widget to create a historical list of searches, from searches stored in the history database for that app.
+It uses bootstrap accordion widget to create a historical list of searches, from searches stored in the history database for that app.

 The list shows just the search header with the date and tag an perhaps other data useful to describe the search, like the program.